whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 ## What this pipeline currently covers

 - project setup for new RNA-seq analyses
-- sample sheet preparation
+- samplesheet preparation
 - sample and run metadata standardisation
-- reusable launch/config templates
+- reusable launch and config templates
 - reusable helper scripts for validation and file preparation
 - standardised documentation for CREATE deployment
 - proof-of-concept example organisation